jurakovic/2fa-cli/README.md

 | bcrypt.net | [BcryptNet/bcrypt.net](https://github.com/BcryptNet/bcrypt.net) | [BCrypt.Net-Next](https://www.nuget.org/packages/BCrypt.Net-Next) |
 | Otp.NET | [kspearrin/Otp.NET](https://github.com/kspearrin/Otp.NET) | [Otp.NET](https://www.nuget.org/packages/Otp.NET) |
 | TextCopy | [CopyText/TextCopy](https://github.com/CopyText/TextCopy) | [TextCopy](https://www.nuget.org/packages/TextCopy) |

+### Disclaimer

+This tool is intended for educational and personal use only.
+While every effort has been made to ensure the security and integrity of stored 2FA secrets, it is not recommended for use in high-security environments or as a replacement for professional-grade security solutions.
+Use this tool at your own risk.
+The author is not responsible for any data loss, security breaches, or other issues that may arise from the use of this software.